-- 30. The requested fees of U.S. Class Counsel reflect a percentage of 20% of the notional Horsley Settlement amount as described below.
-In counsel's view, this amount is fair and reasonable and falls within the range of reasonableness for awards of attorneys' fees in class action securities cases as reflected in decisions both in Canada and the U.S. - 31.
-The prosecution of these claims involved significant risks and the result achieved for claims against Horsley was significant under the circumstances.
-The risks to U.S. investors claims were similar to the risks faced by the Canadian Class Actions.
-In particular, - (a) U.S. Class Counsel took on significant litigation risk for claims against Horsley because of the multiple potential impediments to establishing liability under both Canadian and U.S. law; - (b) U.S. Class Counsel took on the risk of no success, while at the same time devoting significant time, money and other resources to the prosecution of this action.
-U.S. Class Counsel has already committed over (USD) \$1,528,072.50 in attorneys' fees to this action, including 2,964.75 of attorney and legal support staff hours and out-of-pocket disbursements exceeding (USD) \$267,860.71.
-These totals includes over (USD) \$226,223.75 in attorneys' fees and over (USD) \$59,957.02 in out-of-pocket disbursements since approval of the E&Y Settlement; and - (c) Due to the investigation in the OSC Proceedings that has made findings that Horsley, unlike other individual defendants, was only negligent, U.S. plaintiffs' ability to prove scienter defined in U.S. case law as a knowing or reckless intent to commit fraud - posed substantial challenges.
-Failure to prove scienter under the Exchange Act, the U.S. federal statutory scheme under which the U.S. Class claims were brought, requires dismissal of the lawsuit.
+- 24. The requested fees of U.S. Class Counsel reflect a percentage of 20% of the notional Dealer Settlement amount as described below.
+In counsel's view, this amount is fair and reasonable and falls within the range of reasonableness for awards of attorneys' fees in class action securities cases as reflected in decisions both in Canada and the U.S. and is consistent with prior fee approvals in the Action. - 25.
+The prosecution of these claims involved significant risks and the result achieved for claims against Underwriters was significant under the circumstances.
+The risks to U.S. investors claims were substantial and similar to the risks faced by the Canadian Class Actions.
+In particular,

+- (a) U.S. Class Counsel took on significant litigation risk for claims against the Underwriters because of the multiple potential impediments to establishing liability under both Canadian and U.S. law; and - (b) U.S. Class Counsel took on the risk of no success, while at the same time devoting significant time, money and other resources to the prosecution of this action.
+U.S. Class Counsel has already committed over (USD) \$1,640,105.00 in attorneys' fees to this action, including 3,098.25 hours of attorney and legal support staff time and total out-of-pocket disbursements of (USD) \$312,513.33.
+U.S. Class Counsel has accrued (USD) \$112,032.50 in additional attorneys' fees and (USD) \$89,477.11 in unpaid expenses in connection with this matter subsequent to the approval of the Horsley Settlement.